Public policy: Varying conceptions of public policy

-Public policy can be conceptualized in varying ways, according to the purposes of the speaker or author, and the characteristics of the situation they are concerned with.
+Public policy can be conceptualized in various ways, depending on the speaker's or author's purposes and the characteristics of the situation at hand.

-One dividing line in conceptions of public policy is between those that see it primarily in terms of ideas (principles and plans of action) and those that see it as a collection of empirical phenomena (the things that are done, and their outcomes).
+One dividing line in conceptions of public policy is between those who see it primarily in terms of ideas (principles and plans of action) and those who see it as a collection of empirical phenomena (the things that are done and their outcomes).
 The first of these conceptualizations is suitable when the matter of concern is relatively simple and unambiguous, and the means of enactment are expected to be highly disciplined.
 But where the matter is complex and/or contested – where intentions are confused and/or disguised – it may not be possible to define the policy ideas clearly and unambiguously.
-In this case it may be useful to identify a policy in terms of what actually happens.
+In this case, it may be useful to identify a policy in terms of what actually happens.

 David Easton in the USA of the 1950s provided an illustration of the need he found to broaden his conceptualization of public policy beyond stated ideas: "If the formal policy of an educational system forbids discrimination against Negroes but local school boards or administrators so zone school attendance that Negroes are segregated in a few schools, both the impartial law and discriminatory practices must be considered part of the policy."
 Easton characterized public policy as "a web of decisions and actions that allocates values".

 Other definitions of public policy in terms of a broad range of empirical phenomena include that of Paul Cairney: "the sum total of government action from signals of intent to the final outcomes".

 An example of conceiving public policy as ideas is a definition by Richard Titmuss: "the principles that govern action directed towards given ends".
 Titmuss' perspective was particularly one of social contract ethics.

-More recently, Antonio Lassance has defined public policy as "an institutionalized proposal to solve a central problem, guided by a conception" (Lassance, 2020: 7).
+In 2020, Antonio Lassance has defined public policy as "an institutionalized proposal to solve a central problem, guided by a conception" (Lassance, 2020: 7).
 Lassance's perspective and concerns are grounded in a theory of change or program theory which he believes can be empirically tested.

 One of the most known and controversial concepts of public policy is that of Thomas R. Dye, according to whom "public policy is whatever governments choose to do or not to do" (Dye, 1972: 2).
 Although widely used, Dye's concept is also criticized as being an empty concept.
 Dye himself admitted that his concept "discourages elaborate academic discussions of the definition of public policy - we say simply that public policy is whatever governments choose to do or not to do".